djvanderlaan/lvec/cran-comments.md

-This is a small update on the previous release: the inst/include directory of the previous release included old versions of the header files.
+This is a small update on the previous release:

+- The inst/include directory of the previous release included old versions of the header files.
 This has been corrected in this release.
+- The package could not be installed on osx oldrelease.
+This should have been fixed with a minor change in c++ code (current version installs correctly on maxos oldrel on rhub, while previous version didn't)

 ## Test environments